The Anderson County Board of Education provides the following services for the schools of Anderson County:

 • Excellent results in budget forecasting for the needs of each district by providing local funds which approximated district request

-• Provided US Justice Department in 1989 with a history of all prior years election results for compliance with legislation creating the nine single member districts as to population census
+• In 1989, provided the U.S. Justice Department with a history of all previous election results to ensure compliance with legislation establishing the nine single-member districts based on population census data

-• Creation of the present five districts as they exist today and number of board members and area from each political subdivision
+• Establishment of the current five districts in their existing form, along with the number of board members and area from each political subdivision

 • Appointment of District Board of Trustees members to fill open seats until the next general election